Matcha Muffins Recipe Soft, Fluffy and Not Bitter

 Best Vegan No Bake Cheesecake – Creamy, Easy & No Oven Needed

-1. Preheat your oven to 180°C (350°F) and line a muffin tray, because having everything ready makes this whole process feel a lot easier.
+1. Preheat your oven to 350°F and line a muffin pan.

-2. In a bowl, whisk together flour, matcha powder, baking powder, baking soda, and salt, taking a moment to break up any clumps of matcha so you don’t get bitter pockets later.
+2. In a bowl, whisk flour, matcha, baking powder, baking soda, and salt.
+Break up any matcha clumps so you don’t get bitter spots.

-3. In a separate bowl, mix sugar, oil, milk, egg, and vanilla until smooth, not overthinking it too much — it doesn’t need to be perfect, just combined.
+3. In another bowl, mix sugar, oil, milk, egg, and vanilla until smooth.

-7. Bake for about 18–22 minutes, until the tops look set and a toothpick comes out mostly clean with just a few crumbs.
+8. Bake for 18–22 minutes, until a toothpick comes out with a few crumbs.

 FAQ

-Culinary grade works, but a smoother one gives a better flavor overall.
+Culinary grade works, but a smoother, higher-quality one tastes better.

 You may also like: